UKHomeOffice/callisto-accruals-restapi/docs/features/annual-target-hours/timecard-timeentry.md

 **Note**
 - that the mechanism for identifying an `accrual` record type based on the data in a TimeEntry is outside of the scope of this document (see [Out of Scope](#out-of-scope))
 - there will be one accrual record for each date in the current (effective) Annualised Hours Agreement.
 See [Out of Scope](#out-of-scope) for more information
+- In the user interface when viewing Accrual balances the end user will be presented with an eroded view of their balances.
+The translation from the running total captured in the storage model to that eroded view will be dealt with in a separate design

 A key part of an `accrual` record is its set of `contribution` records.
 A contribution references a `time_entry` record and it also records how many hours of work that `time_entry` contributes to the `accrual` record's balance.